WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 |---------------------------|------------------------|--------|-------------|--------|
 | Quectel BG95-M3           | ✔                     | ✔      | ✔           | ✔      |
 | Quectel M95               | -                      | -      | ✔           | -      |

+## Next steps

+After you decide which module to use, you can proceed to [configure your cellular provider and connection](/Meadow/Meadow.OS/Cellular/Configuration), and then [start developing your cellular application](/Meadow/Meadow.OS/Cellular/Develop_Cellular_Apps).

+If your cellular module supports it, you can also do GNSS positioning with the cellular module.
+Check out the [GNSS with Cellular](/Meadow/Meadow.OS/Cellular/Cellular_GNSS) guide for more information.

+If you have trouble connecting to your cellular network, check out the [Troubleshooting](/Meadow/Meadow.OS/Cellular/Troubleshooting) guide for some tips on how to scan for available networks and check the cellular network connection logs.